-- Competitors may send this form to their coach from an email address belonging to them with their name typed in the signature line. - Coaches may transfer the form's contents to an online document, but it must have an attributable email address for each competitor and places to type their name, round number, and date. - Teams meeting in-person as a group may print a copy of the form and have all competitors sign • and date it.
+- Competitors may send this form to their coach from an email address belonging to them with their name typed in the signature line. - Coaches may transfer the form's contents to an online document, but it must have an attributable email address for each competitor and places to type their name, round number, and date. - Teams meeting in-person as a group may print a copy of the form and have all competitors sign and date it.

-STATEMENT

-١, , followed all rules and Appendix VI of the CyberPatriot Rules Book (Type or print your name)

-\\\\\.
-I deleted all competition images, software, documents, and (Type or print round # or name) during \ information and did not distribute them beyond my team.
-I further attest that I did not receive, share, or seek answers or information about the competition round from persons or sources outside of my team before, during, or after the competition round.

-Team Number: 16 -
+STATEMENT I,, (Type or print your name) followed all rules and Appendix VI of the CyberPatriot Rules Book during(Type or print round # or name) I deleted all competition images, software, documents, and information and did not distribute them b beyond my team.
+I further attest that I did not receive, share, or seek answers or information about the o competition round from persons or sources outside of my team before, during, or after the competition r round.
+Team Number: 15 - Signature: Date:

-Signature: Date: